arfshl/linuxmint-postinstall/README.md

 Post-install script that automates installation of daily driver apps and Microsoft fonts, enables firewall, and configures encrypted DNS.

+Aims to make Linux distribution usage easier as free and open-source alternative for Windows and macOS, Both at personal computer or bigger deployment like education and government environment

 ## Features
 - One-click installation, Just copy-paste command on Terminal
 - Automates installation of daily driver apps and Microsoft fonts